-a.
-When the Division Superintendent receives a request for a hearing, he or she shall promptly schedule with the parent a mutually agreeable time for the hearing or, failing that, shall notify the parent in writing at least two days, if practicable, before the hearing of the date, time, and place of the hearing and the procedures.
-The student may be represented at the hearing by parents and additional adults who may be legal counsel, a member of the clergy, a social worker, etc. The hearing will be recorded by FCPS through stenographic, tape, or other means and no other recordings are permitted.
-Upon request, students, parents, and their representatives will be offered the opportunity to review recordings of the hearing proceedings.
+- a.
+When the Division Superintendent receives a request for a hearing, the hearing shall be promptly scheduled with the parent at a mutually agreeable time or, failing that, the Division Superintendent shall notify the parent in writing at least two days, if practicable, before the hearing of the date, time, and place of the hearing and the procedures.
+The student may be represented at the hearing by a parent and additional adults who may be legal counsel, a member of the clergy, a social worker, etc. The hearing will be recorded by FCPS through stenographic, tape, or other means and no other recordings are permitted.
+Upon request, students, a parent, and their representatives will be offered the opportunity to review recordings of the hearing proceedings.
 A parent may request that a discipline hearing be transcribed by a court reporter.
 The transcription must be requested at the time the hearing is scheduled, and arrangements will be made by the Division Superintendent for transcription, as well as redaction of confidential information.
-The cost of the court reporter's appearance and any transcription will be borne by the parent, and a hearing may not be delayed on account of such a request.
+The cost of the court reporter's appearance and any transcription will be borne by the parent, and a hearing may not be delayed on account of such a request. - b.
+When a student is the subject of a referral to the Division Superintendent, the Division Superintendent will consider all possible sanctions in the same hearing (to include long-term suspension, reassignment, and/or expulsion).20 - c.
+At the conclusion of the Division Superintendent's hearing on the referral, and subject to the Division Superintendent's final written decision, the issue of the student's possible return to their current classes (beginning on the next school day) will be considered by the Division Superintendent in consultation with the school principal.
+The student's return shall be allowed unless the Division Superintendent concludes that doing so would endanger the well-being of others, or if there is a victim or victims at the school, such as in cases of assault or sexual harassment.